Call Us: (757) 962-0419

 Frequently Asked Questions

 Air purifiers with activated carbon filters can help prevent smoke smells.
-Regular use of odor-neutralizing sprays designed for HVAC systems can also be effective.
+Regular use of odor-neutralizing sprays designed for HVAC systems can also be effective, though these should complement rather than replace professional cleaning.

-For homes with active smokers, clean ducts every 6-12 months.
-For homes where smoking has stopped, annual cleaning for 2-3 years is recommended.
+For homes with active smokers in our region, clean ducts every 6-12 months due to our humidity levels.
+For homes where smoking has stopped, annual cleaning for 2-3 years is recommended to fully eliminate residual contamination.

 You can use a vacuum with a brush attachment to clean vent covers.
-For deeper cleaning, a mixture of warm water and dish soap can help remove surface residue.
+For deeper cleaning, a mixture of warm water and dish soap can help remove surface residue from accessible areas.

-Professional air duct cleaning usually costs between $300 and $1000, depending on the size of your home and the extent of cleaning required.
+Professional air duct cleaning in our area usually costs between $275 and $500, depending on the size of your home and the extent of cleaning required.
+Homes with heavy smoke contamination may require additional services, increasing the total cost.

 Posted in